xiyanafiguera/xiyanafiguera/README.md

 I am a computer science master student at [UNIST](https://www.unist.ac.kr/), a top institute of science and technology in South Korea.

-- 🔭 I’m currently a master student researcher at [Ahrilab](https://sites.google.com/view/ahri-lab)
+- 🔭 I’m currently a graduate student researcher at [Ahrilab](https://sites.google.com/view/ahri-lab)

 - 💬 Ask me about **Machine learning, deep learning, reinforcement learning and robotics**